dhis2/dhis2-docs/src/commonmark/en/content/user/using-the-capture-app.md

 ##### Selecting a program with enrollments

-In other words your program _and_ your enrollment selection are empty.
-You now will have to first select another program.
+When program _and_ enrollment selections are empty, you first have to select a program.
-If the tracked entity instance (in this case "Anna Jones") has enrollments under the program you select you will be seeing the following message.
+If the tracked entity instance (in this case "Anna Jones") has enrollments under the program you select you will see the following message.

 ![](resources/images/capture_app/enrollment-dash-09.png)

 ##### Selecting a program with zero enrollments

-If the tracked entity instance (in this case "Anna Jenkins") doesn't have enrollments under the program you select you will be seeing a message explaining that there are no enrollments for that program.
+If the tracked entity instance (in this case "Anna Jenkins") does not have enrollments under the program you select you will see a message explaining that there are no enrollments for that program.
 You will also be given the option to enroll "Anna Jenkins" in that program.

 ![](resources/images/capture_app/enrollment-dash-10.png)

 ##### Selecting an event program

-When you select an event program you will be seeing the following.
-Remember event programs do not have enrollments in the system, only tracker programs do.
+When you select an event program you will see the following.
+(Remember event programs do not have enrollments in the system, only tracker programs do).

 ![](resources/images/capture_app/enrollment-dash-11.png)